OPEN SOURCE / APACHE 2.0

 When the trust boundary changes: different owner, organization, legal boundary, or policy requirements.

 No. Your Treeship works fully offline.
-Docking adds visibility, sharing, and team features.
+Attaching to Hub adds visibility, sharing, and team features.

 What agents does Treeship work with?